 My purpose here is not to support or oppose any nation’s international trade policies, and it is certainly not to propose any of my own.
 It is rather to insist that complex communal goods should never be ignored, even when other goods should obviously take precedence.
 It is crucial to do so, because by the very fact of attending to them we reinforce a properly nuanced conception of human flourishing—and therefore of the true nature of politics.

-Stefan McDaniel is an assistant editor at First Things.
-Samuel Gregg's response to this article will appear on Friday.
+Samuel Gregg’s response to this article will appear on Friday.